-With difficult storms ahead, now is the time to get proactive hurricane preparedness.
-Learn the four ways to prepare your home for a hurricane.
+With difficult storms ahead, it is important to be proactive about hurricane preparedness.
+Learn the four ways to prepare your home for a hurricane, as well as how to address foundation, crawl space, or basement damage once the skies clear.

 Share this Image on Your Site!